shruthiramesh194/CincinnatiFireServices-XML/README.md

-Our application enables you to perform search on the basis of below attributes:
+Our application enables you to perform **search** on the basis of below attributes:

--Address
+-Address.

--Event Number
+-Event Number.

-Neighborhood
+- Neighborhood
 Community Council Neighborhood
 Map API
 Lattitude X